dring1/devonring.ca/resume/devonring_resume_2015.md

 ###Professional Experience
 -----

-####Blackberry IoT - Asset Tracking - Fullstack Developer & Lead DevOps
+####BlackBerry IoT - Asset Tracking - Fullstack Developer & Lead DevOps
 ######May 2015-Present
-- Designed and developed with small team, solution for tracking shipping containers world wide, leveraging the Blackberry Internet of Things platform
+- Designed and developed with small team, solution for tracking shipping containers world wide, leveraging the BlackBerry Internet of Things platform
 - Responsible for team of 3 engineers in completing administration application
 - Architected solution for staging and production environments on AWS
-- Responsible for continuous integration and deployments
+- Responsible for continuous integration/deployments
 - Technology stack: Docker, Redis, NodeJS, AngularJS, Golang

-####Blackberry IoT (Formerly Dotlinker) - Platform - Fullstack Developer
+####BlackBerry IoT (Formerly Dotlinker) - Platform - Fullstack Developer
 ######May 2014-April 2015
-- Designed and implemented components to enable scalability, security, searching for the Blackberry IoT platform
+- Designed and implemented components to enable scalability, security, searching for the BlackBerry IoT platform
 - Rewrote core parts of back end from ruby on rails to scala.
 - Designed and created Asset Tracking Demo used for Consumer Electronic Show 2015 in Las Vegas
 - Desgined and created Car Diagnostics Demo for Mobile World Conference 2015 in Barcelona